Idea-Pool/topics/docs/VALUE_STREAM.md

 * The **benefits** of participating in the Cloud stream include
   * ...

-For more information about the stream, please turn to TBD[^tbd].
+For more information about the stream, please turn to [Laszlo Szikszai][szikszail].

 ### Test Automation Tool Evaluation (TA Tool Evaluation)